theochem/horton/doc/user_hf_dft.rst

 All classes below take a ``label`` argument to give each term in the Hamiltonian a name, e.g. used for storing/displaying results.
-For each class listed below, follow the hyperlinks to he corresponding documentation for a description of the constructor arguments.
+For each class listed below, follow the hyperlinks to the corresponding documentation for a description of the constructor arguments.

 * Simple one-body terms are specified with :py:class:`~horton.meanfield.observable.RTwoIndexTerm`, or